triton-inference-server/server/docs/model_repository.rst

 * New models can be added to the repository by adding a new model directory.

-Changes to the model repository will be recognized by default but can be disabled with -\\-allow-poll-model-repository=false.
-Changes to the model repository may not be detected immediately because the inference server polls the repository periodically.
-You can control the polling interval with the -\\-repository-poll-secs options.
-The console log or the :ref:`Status API <section-api-status>` can be used to determine when model repository changes have taken effect.
+* The :ref:`model configuration <section-model-configuration>`

-Currently changes to the model configuration (config.pbtxt) will not be recognized by the inference server.
-To change a model's configuration you must delete the model, wait for it to unload, and then add-back the model with the new configuration.
+  (config.pbtxt) can be changed and the inference server will unload and reload the model to pick up the new model configuration.

+* Labels files providing labels for outputs that represent classifications can be added, removed, or modified and the inference server will unload and reload the model to pick up the new labels.
+If a label file is added or removed the corresponding edit to the :cpp:var:`label_filename
+  <nvidia::inferenceserver::ModelOutput::label_filename>` property of
+  the output it corresponds to in the :ref:`model configuration
+  <section-model-configuration>` must be performed at the same time.

 .. _section-model-versions: